-Currently, we experience a significant growth of the amount of available data originating from sensor readings, scientific databases, government authorities etc. Such data are mainly published on the Web, providing easier knowledge exchange and interlinkage [16].
-This yields the need for large and interconnected data, as shown by the Linked Open Data initiative [4].
+Currently, we experience a significant growth of the amount of available data originating from sensor readings, scientific databases, government authorities etc. Such data are mainly published on the Web, providing easier knowledge exchange and interlinkage [21].
+This yields the need for large and interconnected data, as shown by the Linked Open Data initiative [5].

 The study of knowledge representation has been mainly targeted on complex knowledge structures and reasoning methods for processing such structures.
 This raises the question whether such reasoning methods can be applied on huge datasets.
 Reasoning should be performed using rule sets that would allow the aggregation, visualization, understanding and exploitation of given datasets and their interconnections.
-Specifically, one should use rules able to encode inference semantics, as well as commonsense and practical conclusions in order to infer new and useful knowledge based on the data.
-This is usually a formidable task when it comes to web-scale data: for example, as described in [19] for 78,8 million statements crawled from the Web, the number of inferred conclusions (RDFS closure) consists of 1,5 billion triples.
+Specifically, one should use rules able to encode inference semantics, commonsense and practical conclusions in order to infer new and useful knowledge based on the data.
+This is usually a formidable task when it comes to web-scale data: for example, as described in [24] for 78,8 million statements crawled from the Web, the number of inferred conclusions (RDFS closure) consists of 1,5 billion triples.

-In this work, we study nonmonotonic rule sets [2], [13] which are suitable for encoding commonsense knowledge and reasoning.
-In addition, nonmonotonic rule sets provide supplementary advantages in the case of poor quality data, as they can prevent triviality of inference.
+In this work, we study nonmonotonic rule sets [2], [18], which are suitable for encoding commonsense knowledge and reasoning, and providing supplementary advantages.
+Particularly, in case of poor quality data, the use of such rule sets can prevent triviality of inference.
 The occurrence of low quality data is common when they are fetched from different sources, which are not controlled by the data engineer.

-Over the last years, parallel reasoning has been studied extensively e.g., in [15], [19], [9], [8], scaling reasoning up to 100 billion triples [18].
-These works address the problem by using parallel reasoning techniques that allow simultaneous processing over distinct chunks of data, with each chunk being assigned to a computer in the cloud.
+Over the last years, parallel reasoning has been studied extensively e.g., in [20], [24], [12], [10] scaling reasoning up to 100 billion triples [23].
+It could be addressed by the use of parallel reasoning techniques that would allow simultaneous processing over distinct chunks of data, with each chunk being assigned to a computer in the cloud.

-Parallel reasoning can be based either on rule partitioning or on data partitioning [10].
+Parallel reasoning can be based either on rule partitioning or on data partitioning [15].
 Rule partitioning assigns the computation of each rule to a computer in the cloud.
-However, balanced work distribution in this case is difficult to achieve, as the computational burden per rule (and node) depends on the structure of the rule set.
+However, balanced work distribution in this case is difficult to achieve, as the computational burden per rule depends on the structure of the rule set.
 On the other hand, data partitioning assigns a subset of data to each computer in the cloud.
-Data partitioning is more flexible, providing more fine-grained partitioning and allowing easier distribution among nodes in a balanced manner.
+Data partitioning is more flexible, providing more finegrained partitioning and allowing easier distribution among nodes in a balanced manner.

-Current parallelization approaches have focused on monotonic reasoning, such as RDFS and OWL-horst, or have not been evaluated in terms of scalability [14].
-Our paper deals with nonmonotonic rules and reasoning, and is therefore novel.
-Nonmonotonic reasoning has been chosen because it allows to overcome triviality of reasoning caused by inconsistent or incomplete data.
+Current approaches have focused on monotonic reasoning, such as RDFS and OWL-horst, or have not performed scalability evaluation [19].
+Our paper deals with nonmonotonic approaches, and is therefore novel.
+Nonomonotonic reasoning has been chosen because it allows to overcome triviality of reasoning caused by inconsistent or incomplete data.

 In particular, we consider defeasible rules and reasoning, and examine how nonmonotonic (defeasible) reasoning over huge datasets can be performed using massively parallel computational techniques.
-We adopt the MapReduce framework [5], which is widely used for parallel processing of huge datasets5.
+We adopt the MapReduce framework [6], which is widely used for parallel processing of huge datasets.

-Our previous work [17] described how defeasible logic with unary predicates can be implemented with MapReduce.
-In this paper we address the problem for predicates of arbitrary arity.
+Previous work [22] described how defeasible logic with unary predicates can be implemented with MapReduce.
+Here we extend that work by considering predicates of arbitrary arity.
 From the applicability perspective, this is a decisive step, as most real-world data require multi-argument predicates.
 In particular, it opens the possibility of reasoning with semi-structured data, e.g. linked data expressed in RDF, where binary predicates are needed to express properties.
+From the technical perspective, reasoning with MapReduce turns out to be far more difficult, requiring multiple passes instead of the single-pass approach of [22].
+In fact, for reasons explained later, our solution works under the requirement that the defeasible theory is stratified.